anshwupie/anshwupie/README.md

 ## Goals

 • Create meaningful work
-• Help people
+• Help people become their best selves
+• Build a life of freedom
-• Move out and spread love <3
+• Spread love wherever I go

 > What are you waiting for?
 # Contact: